 Surfing around the web you’ll hear mixed reviews about Lovina, a stretch of small fishing villages tagged onto the north coast of Bali.
-Some travellers experience an immediate wave of boredom here as there’s little to do beyond walking along the volcanic beaches and grabbing a happy-hour drink or a sundowner at a small local bar.
+Some visitors experience an immediate wave of boredom here as there’s little to do beyond walking along the volcanic beaches and grabbing a happy-hour drink or a sundowner at a small local bar.

 And that’s precisely why you might love it.

 The Lovina area is also popular for its dolphin-watching tours and is the perfect base for launching day trips in North Bali including a chance to explore several waterfalls, lakes and hot springs as well as check out Bali’s former royal capital, Singajara, and some of the best temples in Bali.